Strong-field chiral imaging with twisted photoelectrons

-We have also confirmed, see supplementary material \cite{supplemental_material}, that the enantio-sensitive asymmetry may also be replicated by the strong field approximation (SFA).
+We have also confirmed that the enantio-sensitive asymmetry may be replicated by the strong field approximation (SFA), see supplementary material for details \cite{supplemental_material}.
 The SFA uses an intuitive quantum orbit formalism, see e.g. Refs.~\cite{keldysh1965ionization,*faisal1973multiple,*reiss1980effect,becker2002above,amini2019symphony}.
 Within the SFA the asymmetry can also be partially attributed to interference between wave packets that tunnel ionize from either side of the target.
-For the short pulses used in this here such interference do not play a role, but this may be of interest if longer pulses are employed.
+For the short pulses used here such interference does not play a role, but it is relevant for longer laser pulses, where it may allow for holographic chiral imaging.
+In the supplemental material Fig.~1 we show PEVD for a 10-cycle pulse, where rich features due to recollision can be observed.
+The detailed mechanisms behind these features could be investigated by a `Coulomb-corrected' quantum-orbit model such as the Coulomb quantum-orbit strong field approximation \cite{maxwell2017coulombcorrected,maxwell2018coulombfree,maxwell2018analytic}.

-In summary, we have showcased the newly discovered effect---photoelectron vortex dichroism (PEVD), which produces large asymmetry in the orbital angular momentum (OAM)-resolved photoelectron momentum distributions for a chiral target subjected to a strong linearly polarized laser field.
-The high enantio-sensitivity of PEVD was demonstrated in both the time-dependent Shr\"odinger solver \qprop\ \cite{tulsky2020qprop,*mosert2016photoelectron}, for aligned and partially aligned targets, and the strong field approximation (SFA).
-The asymmetry is enhanced by averaging over the carrier envelope phase of the laser and provides a clear and accessible enantio-sensitive observable for experiments.
-In future, potential enantio-sensitive interference may allow for holographic chiral imaging, which could be investigated by a `Coulomb-corrected' quantum-orbit model such as the Coulomb quantum-orbit strong field approximation \cite{maxwell2017coulombcorrected,maxwell2018coulombfree,maxwell2018analytic}.
-In contrast to PECD \cite{ritchie1976theory, bowering2001asymmetry, janssen_detecting_2013}, the observable in PEVD is intrinsically chiral.
-In PECD, the enantio-sensitivity is a hallmark of chirality, which requires a circularly polarized field.
-On the other hand, PEVD is a more direct chiral imaging probe, which projects chirality from the initial state into the final photoelectron vortex wavepacket.
+In summary, we have showcased the newly discovered effect---photoelectron vortex dichroism (PEVD), which leads to a large asymmetry in the orbital angular momentum (OAM)-resolved photoelectron momentum distributions for a chiral target subjected to a strong linearly polarized laser field.
+This asymmetry is the manifestation of a laser-assisted transfer of chirality from the bound orbital to the photoelectron vortex wavepacket, which provides an intrinsically chiral observable.
+The emergence of PEVD reflects the fact that chiral molecules are a natural source of electron vortices that relies neither on the spin angular momentum (SAM) of the photon nor on the net OAM of the initial state.
+The high enantio-sensitivity of PEVD was demonstrated numerically using the time-dependent Schr\"odinger equation solver \qprop\ \cite{tulsky2020qprop,*mosert2016photoelectron}, for aligned and partially aligned targets.
+The enantio-sensitivity of the OAM asymmetry in PEVD is most clearly visible after averaging out the CEP asymmetry induced by the laser pulse and provides a robust experimental observable.
+Similarly to other chiral effects such as photoelectron circular dichroism (PECD) \cite{beaulieu_universality_2016}, we expect PEVD to occur also in randomly oriented samples and furthermore to be a `universal' effect occurring across all photoionization regimes.